AUSTRALIAN INSTITUTE OF PHYSICS

 • 1 Mar 2024 10:40 AM | Anonymous

-From Grains of Sand to Quantum Computers: Prof Susan Coppersmith FAA FAIP kicks off the 2024 Women in Physics lecture series with a live-stream lecture in Melbourne, Thursday 9 May 8.15am-9.15am.
-More info here.
+From Grains of Sand to Quantum Computers: Prof Susan Coppersmith FAA FAIP kicks off the 2024 Women in Physics lecture series in Melbourne with 2 events:

 See more information about the 2024 Women in Physics Lecture Tour.